-JOUR 3560 Contemporary American Magazines 3-0-3 A survey of contemporary American magazines and their role in society.
+JOUR 3560 Contemporary American Magazines 3-0-3 Prerequisite: Permission of instructor.
+A survey of contemporary American magazines and their role in society.
 The course focuses on writing for specific audiences, interpreting policy and influence, resolving ethical questions, and reviewing production processes.
+3-0-3

 JOUR 3570 Photojournalism